 Why might debt consolidation be the wrong choice for you?

 If your credit score drops low enough, you may be unable to qualify for a debt consolidation loan.
-And even if you do qualify, the rates and terms that you are eligible for may be less than competitive.
+Even if you are eligible, the interest rates and terms that you are eligible for may be less than competitive.

-Because debt consolidation loans have less flexible terms
+Debt consolidation loans typically have less flexible terms

-Even for those that do qualify, the repayment terms of debt consolidation loans generally include set monthly payments.
-This removes the option of just making the minimum payment, which may make your debt harder to pay off in the long run.
+Even for those who qualify, the repayment terms of debt consolidation loans generally include set monthly payments.
+Fixed monthly payments remove the temptation of just making the minimum payment, but they also provide less flexibility if you go through financial difficulties.

 Many debt consolidation loans are secured with the debtor’s personal residence.
-It is always a risk to attach unsecured credit card debt to your home.
-Visa can’t take your house is you don’t pay them back, but Fannie Mae can and will.
+Loans secured by a home usually have lower interest rates, but it is risky to attach unsecured credit card debt to your home.
+Visa can’t take your house if you don’t pay them back, but Wells Fargo or Bank of America can and will.
 Streamlined and reduced monthly payments may be convenient, but they’re not worth losing your home.

 Before signing for a debt consolidation loan, review your circumstances, and research all of your options.
 Alternatives to debt consolidation include consumer credit counseling, debt settlement, and bankruptcy.
 The most advantageous option will depend on your individual circumstances and the type of debt that you have.